HubSpotWebTeam/wt-eslint-node/README.md

-# Hubspot Marketing WebTeam ESLing rules for Node.js
+# Hubspot Marketing WebTeam ESLint rules for Node.js

 This is a list of ESLint rules that are recommended for use with **Hubspot Marketing WebTeam** projects.